farmaker47/Fast_SAM_android/README.md

 # Model

 [FastSAM by Ultralytics](https://docs.ultralytics.com/models/fast-sam/) is a real-time, CNN-based model designed to segment any object in an image with minimal computational resources.
 It builds on YOLOv8-seg and is tailored for high-speed and efficient segmentation across various tasks.

+**This project uses the FastSAM_s.pt variant**!

 ## Key Features
 - Real-time segmentation using CNNs